kenegozi/kenegozi.github.io/_posts/2006-09-25-voidclass2-theme-on-dasblog-19-fix-for-the-comments.markdown

 The solution:

 Edit the CommentViewBox.ascx file (on the blog's root):1.
 Fixing the "add comment" area width - note the new width value (highlighted):
-<TABLEclass="commentViewTableStyle"  id="commentViewTable"  cellSpacing="1"  cellPadding="1" border="0"  runat="server"  width="70%">2.
-Adding a class to the comment area's div - the new stuff is highlighted: <div runat="server" id="commentViewContent" class="commentViewContent">
+&lt;TABLEclass="commentViewTableStyle"  id="commentViewTable"  cellSpacing="1"  cellPadding="1" border="0"  runat="server"  width="70%"&gt;2.
+Adding a class to the comment area's div - the new stuff is highlighted: &lt;div runat="server" id="commentViewContent" class="commentViewContent"&gt;

 Edit the style.css file from the theme's folder, and add the following text: